olivernjeru/sorting_algorithms/README.md

 # Sorting algorithms

-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
-It aims to learn about sorting algorithms (bubble sort, insertion sort, selection sort, quick sort and so on) and Big O Notation in **C language**.
+The Objective is to learn about sorting algorithms (bubble sort, insertion sort, selection sort, quick sort and so on) and Big O Notation in **C language**.

 ## Technologies
 * Scripts written in Bash 4.3.11(1)